PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Rosa Luxemburg was nicknamed Bloody Rosa, which gives us a hint.

-Rosa was a revolutionary and ballsy enough to criticize Lenin and Trotsky, for which she had to take a lot of heat, by the way.
+Rosa was a revolutionary and ballsy enough to criticize Lenin and Trotsky, for which she had to take a lot of heat, of course.

 One - Rosa Luxemburg was all-action-no-armchair.